drewgrif/butterscripts/bashrc/README.md

 # Enhanced Bash Configuration

-A comprehensive, user-friendly bash configuration that transforms your terminal experience with 500+ lines of productivity enhancements.
+A comprehensive, modern bash configuration that transforms your terminal experience with productivity enhancements and thoughtful defaults.

 ## Overview

-This enhanced `.bashrc` configuration provides a modern, feature-rich terminal environment with intelligent defaults, productivity shortcuts, and user-friendly enhancements.
-Perfect for both beginners and power users.
+This `.bashrc` configuration provides a feature-rich terminal environment with intelligent defaults, productivity shortcuts, and modern tool integrations.
+Designed for both beginners and power users on Debian/Ubuntu systems.

 ### ✨ Key Features
-- 🎨 **Beautiful, informative prompt** with git integration
+- 🎨 **Git-aware prompt** with time, user, host, and branch info
-- ⚡ **200+ time-saving aliases** for common tasks
+- ⚡ **100+ time-saving aliases** for common tasks
-- 🔍 **Smart search tools** with FZF integration
+- 🔍 **FZF integration** for fuzzy searching (when installed)
 - 🛠️ **Useful functions** for development and system management
-- 📚 **Enhanced history** with timestamps and deduplication
+- 📚 **Enhanced history** with 10,000 entries and deduplication
-- 🎯 **Intelligent tool detection** and graceful fallbacks
+- 🎯 **Smart tool detection** with graceful fallbacks

 ## Installation